Steven-J-Blair/pimp-daddy-readme-generator/README.md

 Follow the setup instructions in the repo.

 ## Usage
 Drag the bottom right corner of the box to resize.
+Either insert a repo url or enter manual input.
 Once satisfied with result, click the blue Download FREE README.md button at the bottom of the generator.
 A README.md file will be generated and sent to your current download folder.

 ## License
 MIT